White Star Line: Teutonic and Majestic

-With the introduction of Teutonic and Majestic, White Star disposed of some of their aging fleet to make room for the new ships.
+With the introduction of Teutonic and Majestic, White Star disposed of some of their aging ships to make room for the new ships.
 Prior to the completion of the two new ships, Baltic and Republic were both sold to the Holland America Line and respectively renamed Veendam and Maasdam, after which they were put into service on the company's main trans-Atlantic route between Rotterdam and New York.
 Veendam was lost at sea without loss of life after striking a submerged object in 1898, while Maasdam was again sold in 1902 to La Veloce Navigazione Italiana and renamed Citta di Napoli, after which she was used as an emigrant ship for an additional eight years before being sold for scrap at Genoa in 1910.
 In 1893, by which time Teutonic and Majestic had established themselves on the North Atlantic run, White Star sold Celtic to the Danish Thingvalla Line, who renamed her Amerika and attempted to use her for their own emigrant service from Copenhagen to New York.
 This, however, failed to prove profitable for the line and she was sold for scrap at Brest in 1898.